-A degree in this area are usually the standard length at three years; however, some institutions offer the degree as a sandwich course/placement year which allows candidates to spend a year working for a company or within the industry (Learn more – What if my course has a placement).
+A degree in this area is usually the standard length at three years; however, some institutions offer the degree as a sandwich course/placement year which allows candidates to spend a year working for a company or within the industry (Learn more – What if my course has a placement).
 This placement year takes place before a student’s final year and will increase the overall length of study to four years.

-Some universities also offer the option to study business as part as a joint honours degree with another subject, usually within management, Accounting, Banking, Economics and Finance, so choosing a degree course is an important factor as there are a large choice of joint degrees avaiable with a business degree.
+Some universities also offer the option to study business as part as a joint honours degree with another subject, usually within management, Accounting, Banking, Economics and Finance, so choosing a degree course is an important factor as there is a large choice of joint degrees available with a business degree.

 Studying business is perfect for individuals who want to be successful within a company, or eventually, run their own business or organisation.
 This area will give students all the information that they need to operate and successfully establish a company.